kirtan73/dev-toolkit/README.md

 # dev-toolkit
-This is a demo public repo fo different tech solutions
+This is a demo public repo for different tech solutions